 Satisfaction is context-dependent.

 What passes for a satisfying breakfast on a weekday morning may look vastly different from the satisfying 3-course meal you enjoy on a European vacation.
 Not every meal is going to be gourmet.
-There’s nothing wrong with starting your day with a simple bowl of oatmeal, or ending it with some scrambled eggs and toast.
+There’s nothing wrong with starting your day with a simple bowl of oatmeal or ending it with some scrambled eggs and toast.
 The most important thing, always, is adequate, regular, and consistent intake, and it’s okay if that happens to also mean boring, economical, or quick.

 And while we’re on it, satisfaction isn’t limited to pizza and pasta, either.
 Many outsiders commonly (and falsely) believe intuitive eating is anti-health.
-While you may crave more fun foods at the beginning of the work and eat disproportionally more cookies than celery, a salad with chicken or a vegan burrito bowl loaded with vegetables may also be satisfying.
+While you may crave more fun foods at the beginning of the workday and eat disproportionately more cookies than celery, a salad with chicken or a vegan burrito bowl loaded with vegetables may also be satisfying.
 Intuitive eating, after all, isn’t about the food, but about the mindset you carry about nutrition.

 Satisfaction is a sign of privilege.

-You may not always have access to the foods you prefer, particularly if you are traveling to different countries, experiencing changes to your income, or, hey, in the midsts of a natural disaster.
+You may not always have access to the foods you prefer, particularly if you are travelling to different countries, experiencing changes to your income, or, hey, in the midst of a natural disaster.
 Years ago, when I lived in Tallahassee with my then-partner, we lived on corn tortillas, ham, grits, cheese, pasta, yogurt, cereal, strawberries, big bags of grapefruit, and vegetables we stocked up on for cheap at a produce stand on the outskirts of Plant City.

 Satisfaction may become more nuanced in time.